RHAM231/GitHub-Issue-Backend/README.md

 ### Database

 1. **Create RDS instance**
-    1. Set public accessiblity to “Yes”
+    1. Set public accessiblity to “No”
 1. **Configure security group settings on RDS**
     1. Add the EC2 instance’s security group to the RDS instance (this should be the default instance) allow access to the EC2 instance by Postgres from the default instance
 1. **If you haven’t already, install psycopg2 on EC2 (while in ~)**